ADMISSIONS FOR IMES FALL 2022 ARE NOW OPEN!

 - Unofficial Transcripts: The Division of Graduate Studies requires you to upload unofficial copies of transcripts from every college or university attended, including study abroad coursework and community college coursework even if transfer credit appears on your degree transcript.
 Upload all transcripts to the documents section of this application.
 The Division of Graduate Studies may request official transcripts from you at any time during the application process in order to complete our review.
 Photographs of documents are not accepted. *(If selected for admission, you must submit official transcripts to the Division of Graduate Studies in order to secure your admission offer.)

-- GRE Score Report (OPTIONAL): You may upload unofficial GRE score reports.
+- GRE Score Report (OPTIONAL): YOU DO NOT NEED TO TAKE THE GRE TO BE ADMITTED INTO IMES.
+If you desire, you may upload unofficial GRE score reports.
 Be sure to request ETS send an official score to SF State using school code: 4684.

 - English Language Proficiency Score Report (OPTIONAL): Students whose native language is not English and whose preparatory education was principally in a language other than English must submit an English language proficiency score report.

-Part 3: Prepare answers to the following questions to be submitted to the “Questions” tab located under "Program Materials" on the Cal State Apply website.
-Each answer should be less than 150 words:
+Part 2: Prepare answers to the following questions to be submitted to the “Questions” tab located under "Program Materials" on the Cal State Apply website.
+Each answer should be less than 150 words (If your desired faculty advisor is not listed with a check-box next to their name please write their name in the box where you answer Question #5 below):

-- What specific aspects of the RIPTIDES program are most appealing to you, and why?
+- What specific aspects of the IMES program are most appealing to you, and why?

 - Why are you interested in a graduate program that emphasizes an interdisciplinary approach at the intersections of global change, urban coastal areas and societal challenges?